Murder of Margery Wren: Investigation

 Hambrook inspected the shop, finding it had little stock, as well as being verminous and dirty.

 The victim had told some people she owned valuable property in London, but told others she was quite poor and was known to have meals at a soup kitchen.

-Two elderly cousins, Hannah Cook, 72, and Ann Wilson, 84, were beneficiaries of her will, though neither could have physically carried out the attack, especially Wilson, who was an invalid.
-Hannah's son Arthur Cook was investigated, but he was a police constanble with a perfect record and there was no evidence of blood on his clothes.
+Two cousins, Hannah Cook and Ann Wilson, were beneficiaries of her will, though neither could have physically carried out the attack; Cook was 72, and Wilson was 84 and an invalid.
+Hannah's son Arthur Cook was investigated, but he was a police constable with a perfect record and there was no evidence of blood on his clothes.

 John Lambert, a prisoner, confessed to the murder, but when Hambrook questioned him, he made many untrue statements and could not describe the landscape of Ramsgate.

 Albert Williams was one of those named by Margery in her inconsistent ramblings, but nothing emerged to link him to the murder.
 She had also named "Hamelyn of number 19", which matched the name of Arthur Hamelyn, a butcher's assistant of 19 Church Road.
 He had once nearly accidentally knocked her down with his motorbike, but he had an alibi for the murder.

 Hambrook thought she knew her attacker, but for some unknown reason kept it to herself.

 She also said "Hope did it!
 Hope was the one that did it!", leading police to investigate everyone with that surname in Ramsgate.
-A man of that name in Dene Road was found to be 84 and his sons were in Tunbridge Wells at the time of the murder.
+A man of that name in Dene Road was found, but he was aged 84 and his sons were in Tunbridge Wells at the time of the murder.

-Of six people she named, three had solid alibis, Hambrook thought one of the other three was her killer.
+Of six people she named, three had solid alibis.
+Hambrook thought one of the other three was her killer.